Gravitational orbital Hall effect of vortex light in Lense-Thirring metric: Gravitational orbital Hall effect for vortex light

 where the center $\langle x^i\rangle^{\mu\nu}$, defined by $\widetilde{T}^{\mu\nu}$, represents the trajectory deviations in the gravitational field compared to the absence of gravity.

-Previous studies have indicated that the choice of components and formulations of the EMT significantly influences the position of the electromagnetic wave packet's center in gravitational fields, affecting the gravitational SHE for light as well \cite{lian2022birefringence}.
-These findings suggest that the gravitational OHE might be similarly affected by the choice of the EMT components and formulations.
-To compare with the gravitational SHE, this study investigates the gravitational OHE by analyzing the energy density and energy flux using both symmetric and canonical expressions of the EMT.
+Previous studies have indicated that the choice of components and formulations of the energy-momentum tensor significantly influences the position of the electromagnetic wave packet's center in gravitational fields, affecting the gravitational SHE for light as well \cite{lian2022birefringence}.
+These findings suggest that the gravitational OHE might be similarly affected by the choice of the energy-momentum tensor components and formulations.
+To compare with the gravitational SHE, this study investigates the gravitational OHE by analyzing the energy density and energy flux using both symmetric and canonical expressions of the energy-momentum tensor.
 The respective expressions are defined as follows: